Photo © Peter Cairns / Wild Wonders of Europe

 Numerous organizations work at scale with national governments and local communities.
-The Peace Parks Foundation initiative in Southern Africa aims to create eighteen transfrontier, economically viable conservation areas covering a total of 10 million hectares in 17 countries that provide new sustainable livelihood opportunities for one million people.
+The peace parks initiative in southern Africa aims to create eighteen transfrontier, economically viable conservation areas covering a total of 10 million hectares in 17 countries that provide new sustainable livelihood opportunities for approximately one million people.
 Currently, eight have already been established, four are emerging, and six are still in the concept phase (incl. the Western Indian Ocean transfrontier marine park).
-African Parks’ goal by the end of 2020 is to establish 20 ecologically, socially and financially sustainable national parks across the continent, contributing economic development and poverty alleviation.
-Currently included are 19 national parks in 11 countries, covering a total area of 14.2 million hectares.
+Peace Parks Foundation has been supporting the establishment of ten of these cross-border spaces since 1997, with a current focus on developing and rewilding four priority transfrontier conservation areas.
 Wilderness Foundation Africa has on-the-ground management and counter-poaching initiatives covering up to 500,000 ha of private and public protected areas in South Africa.
 The Mali Elephant Project is a community-based, community lead initiative involving 15 ethnicities that protect all natural resources in an area the size of Switzerland and has currently achieved agreement from the government to formally expand Mali’s protected area system by 26%, an increase of 350,000 ha.

 The Great Eastern Ranges Initiative (GER) brings people and organizations together to protect, connect and restore healthy habitats over 3,600km, from western Victoria through NSW and the ACT to far north Queensland.
 Its goal is to connect people and maintain and restore natural landscapes (flyways, “glideways” & ecological stepping stones), implement natural solutions (forest recovery & climate corridors), recreate resilient landscapes, and establish ecological levers for human health (e.g. reducing the risk of virus spill-over in degraded landscapes).
 In 2019/2020 19 million hectares were affected by wildfires in Australia with a concentration in the GER region, which requires urgent restoration and prevention efforts in the coming years.
 The fires released more carbon dioxide than all of Australia does in a year.
 Since 1991, Bush Heritage Australia has worked on large-scale landscape restoration projects across the continent covering more than 11.3 million hectares through engaging aboriginal communities, applying best knowledge conservation science, fire management, buying land, legal protection, restoring waterways, removing feral species, and erosion and weed control.